-Plenary, breakout, hackathon, and tutorial topics and speakers are TBD as per TPC Steering and Program Committees, and will be announced over the coming months.
+Plenary, breakout, hackathon, and tutorial topics and speakers are being finalized by the TPC Steering and Program Committees, and will be announced over the coming month.
+This schedule is provisional, and will evolve as additional breakout requests are still being submitted.

 Rick Stevens, Argonne National Laboratory